operezcham90/hsa-soc-local/README.md

 # ALOV dataset

-The ALOV dataset mirror that this project uses is from the (Universiteit van Amsterdam )[https://isis-data.science.uva.nl/alov/].
+The ALOV dataset mirror that this project uses is from the [Universiteit van Amsterdam ](https://isis-data.science.uva.nl/alov/).
 The size is greater that 8GB so a external memory device is required.

 # HSA SoC Local Server